It is through the sacrament of Reconciliation (confession) that we experience the abundance of God’s love and mercy for us.

 If we have committed a grave sin we are commanded by Christ and His Church to confess this as soon as possible (Matt 5:23-24), and whenever possible before receiving Holy Communion; so please contact any priest and ask him to hear your confession, you may do this by calling the parish office and asking to speaking to a priest.

 All children following the First Holy Communion programme will be also receive their first reconciliation.

-If you are an adult who has not received the sacrament of reconciliation for a while – Father Lee welcomes you.
+If you are an adult who has not received the sacrament of reconciliation for a while – Father Clement welcomes you.
 He will help you and guide you.
 God’s love and mercy is wating for you.

 Confessions (reconciliation) are available for half an hour before Saturday’s Mass.
 Fr.
 Clement is also available outside of these times, do please speak to him to book an appointment.